 Let's examine this image that Stott had contrasted negatively to another by Evans.
 This image turns out to be typical of a number of other in the book of individuals in social settings defined by signs and machines: Americans eating, living, and working.
 This was "the kind of civilization born here and spreading elsewhere," Americans living amongst their signs and their machines with a certain obliviousness that marks their interiority.
 How can we judge that interiority as a blankness just because of the subject's surroundings—a waitress in a greasy spoon or customers at their counter (Drugstore—Detroit), however much that outer life may have been transforming the inner?
 (The continual displacements of American society are not just the physical movements across the country that Frank himself recorded in his Guggenheim trips that made this book, but that take place internally as well.)
 This conflict and transformative impact of the outer on the inner and vice versa is emblematic of the problems of reading this book, of interpretation itself.
 This is the problem of, on the one hand, meaning being on the outside of the image rather than inside—the structure determining the themes, and, on the other hand, the narrative embeddedness of the themes in the images.
 Such a problem accounts for the varied readings The Americans has produced.

-So attempts such as Leslie Baier to find a formal photographic effect for the interior alienation only account for half the problem because it repeats the assumption of a dead interior life: "Frank’s people, like Evans’ subway riders, seemed confused and apathetic, immersed in the private world of their own thoughts, or trapped in an alien world in which they are not allowed to function as thinking, feeling individuals."[18 ]
+So attempts such as Leslie Baier to find a formal photographic effect for the interior alienation only account for half the problem because they repeat the assumption of a dead interior life: "Frank’s people, like Evans’ subway riders, seemed confused and apathetic, immersed in the private world of their own thoughts, or trapped in an alien world in which they are not allowed to function as thinking, feeling individuals."[18 ]
 Only one writer, W. T. Lhamon, seems to have recognized the moment Frank himself realized, transformative of the American self, which bases itself on that portrayal of the interior life.